ergosteur/cf-keylayout/README.md

 Installation
 ------------
-Download, unzip and stick the two files (`cf.icns` and `cf.keylayout`) in `/Library/Keyboard Layouts`.
+Download, unzip and from Terminal, run `./install`.
 Then go to System Prefs, International (*Language and Text* for Snow users), Input Menu and check off “Canadien Francais <version>″.
-(You may need to log out and back in before the new layout appears in System Preferences).

 Recipes and protips
 -------------------